 The (Integrated Freshwater Solutions) IFS model is a scoping model constructed from a Mediated Modelling (MM) process which extended over 3 workshop days with 16-18 participants from a wide range of organisations.

-The intent of this MM process was to explore big solutions in a collaborative process and use the model to structure the dialogue and the data requirements in projecting broad brush scenarios into the future.
+The intent of this Mediated Modelling process was to explore big solutions in a collaborative process and use the model to structure the dialogue and the data requirements in projecting broad brush scenarios into the future.
 Based on the findings during the process, a short term action plan was to be developed.

 The model became a high level attempt to scope for trends and inter-linkages between sediment and nutrient loading, degraded water quality and aquatic habitat issues, based on the concerns of the participants.
 The solutions volunteered by the participants are incorporated in the model to envision whether (1) the amount of funding required and from where would be sourced, and (2) what potential improvements could be anticipated from proposed actions.